Innovation Pay Day: The R&D Tax Credit

-Pre COVID-19, the manufacturing industry had entered a time of transformation.
-Now, as we find ourselves with one foot in the pandemic and one foot out, the need and desire for change have only intensified.
+The manufacturing industry is in a time of transformation.
+This transformation had begun before the COVID-19 disruption in 2020 and 2021, and now, as we find ourselves beyond the pandemic, the need and desire for change has only intensified.
 Today more than ever before, companies are creating, innovating, and seeking new ways to ensure success and be best positioned for the future.
 Not surprisingly, the manufacturing industry finds itself on the front lines of this increasing appreciation for embracing and adapting to change quickly.

 R&D as a Cash Flow Booster